 - Side sleepers typically prefer a soft mattress that can cradle and contour to their body to keep the spine aligned and relieve pressure on the shoulders and hips.
 A mattress with a firmness rating between 3 and 5 typically offers enough softness to allow shoulders and hips to sink into the mattress.
-Memory foam mattresses—or hybrid mattresses with a memory foam layer—are popular options for side sleepers because of their contouring abilities.
+Memory-foam mattresses—or hybrid mattresses with a memory-foam layer—are popular options for side sleepers because of their contouring abilities.

 - Back sleepers usually need a mattress that is firmer than side sleepers would prefer.
-A mattress with a firmness rating of 6 or 7 typically offers the right amount of support and contouring to prevent heavier parts of the body from sinking too deep and moving the spine out of alignment.
+A mattress with a firmness rating of 6 or 7 typically offers the right amount of support and contouring to prevent heavier parts of the body from sinking too deeply and moving the spine out of alignment.

-- Stomach sleepers should look for an even firmer mattress than side or back sleepers.
+- Stomach sleepers should look for an even firmer mattress than one preferred by side or back sleepers.
 If a mattress is too soft, a stomach sleeper’s hips and lower back will sink much lower than the head and neck, placing the spine at an uncomfortable angle.
 Most stomach sleepers prefer a mattress with a firmness rating between 8 and 10.

 Support and Pressure Relief

-Finding a mattress that offers the right amount of support and relief from pressure points is important.
+Finding a mattress that offers the right amount of support and relief for pressure points is important.
 Without proper support or pressure relief, it’s more difficult to feel comfortable enough to sleep, and waking up with pain or stiffness is more likely.

 A mattress with higher contouring properties—like foam, latex, and hybrid—is often the best choice for individuals looking for pressure-point relief.
 These mattresses conform to the body to remove pressure on the joints.